emfigo/primer/README.md

   - Credt cards are not validated.
 Which means that if is a valid credit card, even though can be declined, will be accepted.
   - There is no authentication, neither authorization on the API, just relies on the tokens.
   - There is no logging
-  - There is no monitoring
+  - There is sample UI in the application to test the backend visually.
+Do not consider this as production code, since it was created purely for demo purposes.

 ### Requirements